jaredwilli/devtools-cheatsheet/readme.md

 console.info(object[, object, ...]) |  Writes a message to the console with the visual "info" icon and color coding and a hyperlink to the line where it was called. console.isPrototypeOf() |
 console.keys() | Gives you the names of all the elements of an object. console.log(object[, object, ...]) | Writes a message to the console.
 You may pass as many arguments as you'd like, and they will be joined together in a space-delimited line.
-You can use printf-like string substitution patterns as well which are: * String: %s - console.log('The %s is a %s', animal, cat); * Integer: %d, %i - console.log('Number %d plus %i', 1, 2); *integer not yet supported * Floating point number: %f - console.log('Floating points: %f', 1.5); *numeric formatting not yet supported * Hyperlink: %o - console.log('Live laugh code at $o', 'http://anti-code.com'); * Style formatting: %c - console.log('%c This is white text on a black background', 'color:#fff;background:#000;');
+You can use printf-like string substitution patterns as well which are:
+                                      * String: %s - console.log('The %s is a %s', animal, cat);
+                                      * Integer: %d, %i - console.log('Number %d plus %i', 1, 2);
+                                      * Floating point number: %f - console.log('Floating points: %f', 1.5);
+                                      * Hyperlink: %o - console.log('Live laugh code at $o', 'http://anti-code.com');
+                                      * Style formatting: %c - console.log('%c This is white text on a black background', 'color:#fff;background:#000;');
 console.memory() | An object that returns: jsHeapSizeLimit, totalJSHeapSize, usedJSHeapSize console.profile([title]) | Turns on the JavaScript profiler.
 The optional argument title would contain the text to be printed in the header of the profile report. console.profileEnd() | Turns off the JavaScript profiler and prints its report.